jackesfonseca/jackesfonseca/README.md

   - :school: I'm currently studing in ...
 University of Brasilia - FGA, Brasilia, Brazil
 - 🔭 I’m currently working as ...
 Help Desk
 - 🌱 I’m currently learning ...
-REACT
+React, Docker, Flask, RPC
 - 👯 I’m looking to collaborate on ...
 Python, Javascript, Go
 - 💬 Ask me about ...
 What ever.... :laughing:
 - ⚡ Fun fact: ...
 I have a fish memory